> YELLOW FIN TUNA

 PRICE: From USD 3050 per person for a six nights, five days fishing package (longer or shorter stays are possible).

-INCLUDED: Five full days of guided fishing (based on four anglers on the 38ft boat), six nights at a three star hotel (upgrade possible), all pick up and return transfers, breakfast at hotel, lunch and drinks on board on fishing days, use of popping tackle.
+INCLUDED: Five full days of guided fishing (based on four anglers on the 38ft boat), six nights at a three star hotel (upgrade possible), all pick up and return transfers, breakfast at hotel, lunch and drinks on board on fishing days.

-NOT INCLUDED: International flights to Muscat, evening meals and drinks and sport fishing license (approx. $100).
+NOT INCLUDED: International flights to Muscat, evening meals and drinks, use of popping tackle (approx. $25 per day) and sport fishing license (approx. $100).

 The fishing is almost all about tuna.
 There is often also long tail tuna around but yellow fin tuna is what we are mainly targeting.